1896 Big Swatara German Baptist Brethren Church (Church of the Brethren) votes to form a fellowship in Harrisburg

 1967 John Nantz comes as Community Minister

-1969 Coffee House opens for Senior High Youth
+1969 Coffee House opens for senior high youth

 1979 Wayne Eberly helps start La Casa de Amistad (House of Friendship)

-1980 Community Ministries include: After school recreation crafts groups, cooking classes, weightlifting class, coffee house, stamp project, basketball in back lot, volley ball in frontlot, summer recreation field trips, hikes, etc.
+1980 Community Ministries include after school recreation crafts groups, cooking classes, weightlifting class, coffee house, stamp project, basketball in back lot, volleyball in front lot, summer recreation field trips, hikes, etc.

 1982 Atlantic Northeast District Witness Commission conducts evaluation of First Church Community Ministry